kishore2008/movie-portflio-project/README.md

 # movie-portflio-project
-commands used in jupyter notebook for my movie portfolio project
+commands used in jupyter notebook for my movie portfolio project using sql